 How to Get an FFL: Written by a Firearms Attorney!

-However, if you want more guidance and videos showing you how to do it as you look over my shoulder, then be sure to check out my full video course which is only $49.95.
+However, if you want more guidance and videos showing you how to do it as you look over my shoulder, then be sure to check the Rocket FFL Course.
+For just $50, you can save yourself from major headaches and potential application delays or denials.

 *Please note that while I am a firearms attorney and have years in the industry as an expert FFLs attainment, what I write here is not to be taken as legal advise.